 For most personal injury * cases (with the exception of some medical negligence *, assault, and psychological injury cases) the claims * process starts with an application to the Injuries Board.
 Following an assessment by the Injuries Board, the case may follow through to court, depending on the situation.
-Some personal injury * cases do progress through to court while many others settle outside of court – meaning that the party at fault for the accident offers an amount of money as compensation and that the injured party accepts before reaching the stage of going to court.
+Some personal injury * cases do progress through to court while many others settle outside of court – meaning that the party at fault for the accident offers an amount of money (settlement) and that the injured party accepts before reaching the stage of going to court.

 If you intend to make a claim after an accident you must do so within the time limits set out by the Statute of Limitations.

 Usually, you are allowed two years from the date the injury was caused or identified but this is not always the case.
 There are special rules for children and persons suffering from disabilities and also some other exceptions.